Updated: 8/3/20 | August 3rd, 2020

 Step 2 – Research Online (use multiple keywords)

 After picking your theme, go more in depth on your search.
-Local blogs, general travel blogs, our forums, Lonely Planet, Time Out — these are all websites I use in my research.
+Local blogs, general travel blogs, Lonely Planet, Time Out — these are all websites I use in my research.
 Then I go to Google and type in a number of keywords to cover all my bases.

 For my ’20s trip, for example, I typed in “books on 1920s Paris,” “how to see 1920s Paris,” “1920s Paris sights,” “Paris speakeasies,” and “best jazz clubs in Paris” and found a number of references to consult and various places where I could experience that ’20s vibe.
 This allowed me to compile a list of potential places to visit.